David Quiles Guilló.

-Curator, artistic director, cultural manager and multimedia artist, currently leading awarded creative projects and ongoing collaborative ventures that merge digital culture and contemporary art with technology, live experiences with new media and music, weird literature and design.
+Curator, art director, cultural manager and multimedia artist, currently leading awarded creative projects and ongoing collaborative ventures that merge digital culture and contemporary art with technology, live experiences with new media and music, weird literature and design.
 Founder, director and curator of major contemporary art platforms:

 The Wrong Biennale.now!